Squeegee: Street cleaning

 By 1915, some streets in Paris, Washington DC, and Philadelphia were being cleaned by this kind of machine, while London still depended on men with hand brooms and squeegees.
-In 1919, Kindling got a US patent for a design with "new and useful Improvements in Squeegee-Rollers", following another "improvements" patent for squeegee street cleaning machines filed in 1915 by the inventor and civil engineer Samuel Whinery (1845-1925) (resident of East Orange, New Jersey) and published in 1916.
+In 1919, Kindling got a US patent for a design with "new and useful Improvements in Squeegee-Rollers", following another "improvements" patent for squeegee street cleaning machines filed in 1915 by the inventor and civil engineer Samuel Whinery (1845–1925) (resident of East Orange, New Jersey) and published in 1916.

 In 1914, William H. Connell (Chief, Bureau of Highways and Street Cleaning in Philadelphia) explained that the street cleaning was done in batteries of "two and three squeegee machines preceded by sprinklers" reportedly about 200 yd ahead.
 The American Highway Engineers' Handbook of 1919 reveals that this method was used in order for the water:

 The need for supporting labour and foot was seen as a disadvantage.
 Furthermore, the squeegee machines were pulled by horses, which would defecate on the streets which were attempted to be cleansed.
 Therefore, they were gradually replaced by mechanical street cleaning devices, which were introduced as early as 1911.

 Printing and photography

 In screen printing, a squeegee is used to spread ink evenly across the back of a stencil or silkscreen, making a clean image on the printed surface.
 Screen-printing squeegees usually have much thicker and less flexible blades than the window cleaning variety.

-A squeegee is also used in photography printing on fabric to dry the photographic paper after it is washed, preventing wrinkles or water spots.
+A squeegee is also used in photography printing to dry the photographic paper after it is washed, preventing wrinkles or water spots.
+Photographic squeegees usually have thicker and more rigid blades than standard squeegees, to allow the photographer to apply more pressure and squeeze water out of the paper's fibers.
+A pair of squeegees mounted like tongs may also be used on photographic film to accelerate drying.

 The earliest reference to a squeegee used for drying in photography is an 1878 description by chemist and photographer William Abney of squeezing excess water away.
 His squeegee had no handle, and was "a flat bar of wood, into which is let a piece of india-rubber about 1/2 centimetre thick and 2 centimetres broad".
 The user should note that "the india-rubber of the squeegee must be brought to bear with considerable pressure on to the surface of the paper, and the strokes made with it should commence from the centre and finish towards the ends".